7 Common Hiring Mistakes to Avoid When Recruiting New Employees

 #3) Not Following Up With References

 Don’t underestimate the importance of following up with a candidate’s references.
 You can learn a lot about a candidate through these conversations.
 Candidates are often biased about their qualifications.
-They want to land the job, so many candidates.
 By contacting a candidate’s references, such as past employers, you’ll gain a better understanding of the candidate’s true qualifications and motivations.
-With consideration of input by candidate’s references you can confidently determine whether to move the candidate to the next stage of the recruitment process.
+With consideration of input by candidate’s references, you can confidently determine whether to move the candidate to the next stage of the recruitment process.

 #4) Failure to Evaluate Personality